bfemiano/newton-raphson-interest-analytic/README.md

 Yup.
 That's it.
 The code checked in does an assertion as an inline unit test between this verison and the older_streaming_version.
 This was so I could verify correctness as I refactored.

-The new version using SQLlite to create an in-memory database with fake account data of the form:
+The new version uses SQLlite to create an in-memory database with fake account data of the form:

 `account_id, date, balance`